Safaris in Rwanda – Gorilla Trekking, Big Five & Primate Tours

 One of the most important decisions any Rwanda safari traveler must make is whether to explore independently through a self-drive safari or hand the reins to a professional through a guided tour.
 Both options have compelling merits, and the right choice depends on your travel style, budget, experience, and what you want out of the journey.

-Key advantages of self-driving in Rwanda include:
+Major benefits of self-driving in Rwanda are:

 Guided Safaris in Rwanda